 Throughout the years, the face and notoriety of Bryant Park has changed significantly, and at one point, many thought all was lost.
 However, the park persevered and after it’s renovation, it now represents a huge chunk of New York’s culture and history.

 Bryant Park started out as a unnamed public space set up by Thomas Dongan, New York’s colonial governor in 1686.
 This public space was handed over to the government of New York City in 1822, and was turned into a potter’s field, a cemetery for the poor, a year later.
 It wasn’t until 1840 that the potter’s field was decommissioned and the bodies transferred due to the construction of Croton Distributing Reservoir.
 A park site was erected adjacent to it in 1847 and was aptly named Reservoir park.

 The park was renamed to Bryant Park in 1884, in honor of New York Evening Post editor William who was an outspoken supporter of the abolition of the slave trade.
-The Croton Distributing Reservoir building was taken down in 1899 and the New York Public Library was constructed in its place.
+The Croton Distributing Reservoir building was taken down in 1899 and the was constructed in its place.
 Soon after, the park was given more facilities and amenities in the form of kiosks, terrace gardens, comfort stations and the Beaux-Arts building.

 Deterioration and Renovation

 Bryant Park was not always the bustling recreational center it is today.
 Some parts of the park was closed temporarily in the 1920s as the Interborough Rapid Transit (IRT) was being built.
 Parts of the park were turned up and dug out.
 The long closure period and negligence resulted in its degradation.